arresteddevops/ado-hugo/content/episode/tech-twitter.md

 +++
-Description = "Sources differ on where this started, but Kurt Vonnegut postulated that there are basically six story types.
-Matt wondered if there was similarly only six stories that are told on tech twitter.
-Guests Sasha Rosenbaum, Kat Cosgrove, Quintessence Anx, Aaron Aldrich, and Jeremy Meiss dig into this as well as discuss the ups and downs of tech twitter culture."
+Description = "Sources differ on where this started, but Kurt Vonnegut posited that there are basically six story types.
+Matt wondered if there was similarly only six stories that are told on tech Twitter.
+Guests Sasha Rosenbaum, Kat Cosgrove, Quintessence Anx, Aaron Aldrich, and Jeremy Meiss dig into this as well as discuss the ups and downs of tech Twitter culture."
 Date = 2021-01-21T12:11:48-06:00
 PublishDate = 2021-01-21T12:11:48-06:00 # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
 Example is "2016-04-25T04:09:45-05:00" podcast_file = "arrested-devops-podcast-episode166.mp3" # the name of the podcast file, after the media prefix.